 So..
 Again.
 Where are these two jobs coming from?
 Are you going to hire me?
 If anyone on here wants to hire me, then I will gladly relocate to wherever it is that you need me to be =D But..
 I don’t see that one happening.
 All I see is people saying that the rich create jobs.
 I don’t see any of them actually doing it.
 And, by the way..
 It’s obvious that many of you on here are rich.
 Just saying…

 As the CEO of your new start-up, do you or do you not interview this person to work for you?
-You’re dedicating your life and your savings to your start-up and need to hire people now.
-If you don’t hire within the next month, you risk losing your head-start advantage and having your competitors gain tremendous amount of market share and pull away from you.
+This recent graduate is desperate.
+You're dedicating your life and your savings to your start-up and need to hire people now.
+If you don't hire within the next month, you risk losing your head-start advantage and having your competitors gain tremendous amount of market share and pull away from you.

 Do you believe you can find someone better with your below market rate compensation in a month's time?
 Do you believe the above person will be willing to work weekends at your start-up to get the job done?
 Can you see the person stay hungry for the next five years?
 The difference between success and failure is depending on you, Mr or Mrs CEO.